 First, let’s explore the traditional route most startups take.

-During this early stage, some are lucky enough to get an “angel round” which amounts to a small investment in the range of $50K-$100K, which gets them through the initial stage of developing a minimal viable product (MVP) while not starving and/or selling off all their possessions.
+During this early stage, some are lucky enough to get an “angel round” which amounts to a small investment in the range of $50K-$100K.
+This gets them through the initial stage of developing a minimal viable product (MVP) while not starving and/or selling off all their possessions.

 If their MVP actually works, they may attract users.
-Some will even get wildly successful during this early phase, building up a major following for an app or service that may or may not have an actual business model.
+Some will even get wildly successful during this early phase, building up a major following for an app or service that, strangely enough, may or may not have an actual business model.
 The membership rosters surge, ushering in the next stage of major investment.
-This is when the VCs (venture capitalists) jump in, driven by an insatiable lust to build the next Unicorn (Silicon Valley shorthand for any startup that crosses the $1billion mark).
-VCs will sink hundreds of thousands, if not a few million dollars into the project, so that the once small team of founders can ramp up by hiring additional designers and developers.
+This is when the VCs (venture capitalists) jump in, driven by a craving to build the next Unicorn — Silicon Valley shorthand for any startup that crosses the $1billion mark.
+VCs will sink hundreds of thousands, if not millions of dollars into the project, so that the once small team of founders can ramp up by hiring additional designers and developers.
 Usually swanky offices get built and things really get cooking.

-There’s just one major problem with this scenario as it relates to Resonate – we’re a cooperative.
+There’s just one major problem with this typical startup scenario as it relates to Resonate – we’re a cooperative.

-Quite simply, VCs want more than just a return on their investment and a significant percentage of ownership in the company.
+Quite simply, VCs want more than just a return on their investment and a significant ownership percentage in the company.

 They also want a say in how the company runs and what its goals should be.

-The conflict this creates with the cooperative business model is that consumer/members are legally the only people equipped to make decisions on behalf of the co-op.
+For typical startup investors, the conflict this creates with the cooperative business model is that co-op members are legally the only people equipped to make decisions on behalf of the enterprise.
+“One member, one share, one vote” is the foundational principle for co-operatives.

 An alternative for investors